This page includes background about Thérèse and Tere as well as our purpose and values statements.

 About Thérèse and Tere

 Thérèse has lived in these woods for over thirty years, has been a nurse, a practicing midwife doing home and clinic births in Kitsap County, and was the Midwifery Program Director at Seattle Midwifery School for 13 years.
 Over 60 years old now, at this point in her life, she offers her gifts as an ordained minister through The International Assembly of Spiritual Healers and Earth Stewards using earth-based rituals, songs, drumming, and practices that awaken us in our bodies and connect us more deeply with a sense of community with fellow humans, and the natural world.
 She offers her healing work, which is mostly place-based in the healing forest sanctuary at Sacred Groves, facilitating group gatherings and ceremonies.

 Influenced by her intense work with women giving birth and midwifery organizations, grounded by her long-time Buddhist meditation practice, Thérèse began exploring the “women’s blood mysteries” and old goddess religions in the 1980s.
 She began learning from and with mentors and various groups who were likewise inspired to develop a spirituality that connects our human bodies with Mother Earth, a mix of wiccan, goddess and Native American spiritual teachings.
 The most recent addition to the Women’s Mysteries School are her services offering Holistic Pelvic Care to women, after becoming certified in this work through a training with Tami Lynn Kent in September 2013.

-is to open our home and land as an ‘eco-retreat’ for overnight stays, rituals, healing work, music, learning, prayer and retreat time in the woods.
+is to welcome folks to this land as an ‘eco-retreat’ for rituals and other sacred gatherings, for prayer and retreat time in the woods.
 We also role-model a lifestyle that respects and protects Mother Earth now and for the future.